M.A. Program Admissions Frequently Asked Questions

 Should I seek my own counseling?

 Yes, we strongly encourage it and so does the BBS.
-You may apply up to 100 hours of personal psychotherapy received by you (triple counted for a maximum total of 300 hours) toward the 3000 hours of supervised professional experience required for licensure as an MFT.
+You may apply up to 100 hours of personal psychotherapy received by you (triple counted for a maximum total of 300 hours) toward the 3000 hours of supervised professional experience required for licensure as an MFT (hours must be accrued after you begin the program).
 For a referral to a therapist, please contact your advisor, Dr. Godfredsen, or Dr. Esherick.